Skip to main content

 Modulators

-If you know you are going to be reusing an assignment type more than once, you can create a Modulator and drag and drop it to parameters in your modules.
-To access the Modulator panel of modules, select the panel selector in the top right corner of the module.
+To access the Modulator panel of a module, click the panel icon in the top right corner of the module.
 From the dropdown, select "Modulators" to view the Modulator panel.
-Click the plus button in the bottom right of the Modulator panel to add a modulator.
+Click the + button in the bottom right of the Modulator panel to add a modulator.

 Assignment/Modulator Types